watersofoblivion/dataless/README.md

 customer that generated the data.
 It has additional hook points for scheduled data ingestion.

-It is architected with a "data in, information out" philosophy, with applications pushing write-only raw data into the warehouse and fetching read-only derived information from it.
+It is architected on a "data in, information out" philosophy, with instrumented applications pushing write-only raw data into the warehouse and fetching read-only derived information from it.
 It is implemented with a strict "buy, don't build" approach, making a conscious decision to use purely AWS services